kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 ### Buffer Underflows

-In order to prevent buffer underflows, make sure that you zero all buffers before you begin to use them.
-Do this with memset(), bzero(), or calloc() for example.
-When performing an alloc or init function, check that the function returned a success result code before processing the resulting data.
+To prevent buffer underflows, zero all buffers before you begin to use them.
+Do this with `memset()`, `bzero()`, or `calloc()` for example.
+When allocating or initializing memory, check that the function returned a success code before processing the resulting data.
 If applicable, use any value returned by a function that tells you the size of the data returned and use this value rather than a hard-coded one.
 If you have a constant of what the size should have been, you can check this and fail gracefully if you did not receive the expected size instead of going on to process the data.
 The same should apply to any functions that operate on your data.
 For example, make sure a write call completes successfully before operating on that data.
-The same is said for opening and reading data.
-Make sure the size and type of data is of what is expected.
-Object strings such as NSString, CFStringRef or std::string handle size checks themselves, so it is best to leave the string in their object form if possible.
-Converting objects to primitive C types can cause vulnerabilities.
-CFString's CFStringCreateWithCString() for example does not take into account the length of the C string buffer that will be used.
-Also, if possible, it's best to separate buffer and data operations from string manipulation functions.
+Do the same for opening and reading data.

+Make sure the size and type of data is what you expect.
+Object strings such as `NSString`, `CFStringRef` or` std::string` handle size checks themselves, so it is best to leave the string in their object form if possible.
+Converting objects to primitive C types can cause vulnerabilities. `CFString`’s `CFStringCreateWithCString()` does not take into account the length of the C string buffer.
+If possible, separate buffer and data operations from string manipulation functions.

-CFDataRef lets you access the underlying primitive data (CFDataGetBytes) in which it's memory was managed my malloc and free as opposed to the reference counting scheme.
-Therefor, there is the potential for the buffer to be freed and be overwritten or reused accidentally.
+`CFDataRef` lets you access the underlying primitive data via `CFDataGetBytes`.
+You have to manage primitive memory with `malloc` and `free` instead of reference counting.
+There's the potential to free, overwrite or reuse the buffer accidentally.

-Collection classes such as CFSet, CFArray, and CFDictionary fortunately create objects so that the user must first pass in the number of objects in the collection.
+Collection classes such as `CFSet`, `CFArray`, and `CFDictionary` create objects so that the user must first pass in the number of objects in the collection.
 Make sure this number is correct.
-Some of foundation's methods let you pass in a list of objects of a variable length with nil as the last element.
-If you forget to pass in nil, the initialize will continue reading into the process's stack.
-A warning will be issued in XCode if you forget the nil at the end, so it is a good idea to pay attention to warnings, eliminate all warnings so that new ones will stand out, and treat warnings as errors.
+Some of foundation’s methods let you pass in a list of objects of a variable length with nil as the last element.
+If you forget to pass in `nil`, the initialize will continue reading into the stack of the process.
+Xcode gives you a warning if you forget the `nil` at the end.
+That's why it's a good idea to eliminate all warning so that new ones will stand out.
+Treat warnings as errors.

-CFArrayGetValues (or NSArray getObjects) will create a primitive C array but it does not check the length of the buffer being passed in.
+`CFArrayGetValues` or `NSArray`'s `getObjects` create a primitive C array.
+It does not check the length of the buffer you passed in.
 If the buffer is not big enough it will overflow.

 ### Format String Attacks

-Any format string functions are susceptible to format string attacks, such as printf, CFStringCreateWithFormat, or NSString's stringWithFormat.
-To guard against these attacks, we just have to make sure that data is not passed as part of the format string.
-You may need to use your own format string, for example
+Format string functions are susceptible to format string attacks. `printf`, `CFStringCreateWithFormat` or `NSString`’s `stringWithFormat` are examples.
+To guard against attacks, make sure that data is not passed as part of the format string.
+Use your own format string; Don't log variables directly as you don't know if they contain a **%**.
+For example:

+        NSLog(maliciousString);

+should be:

+        NSLog(@"%@", maliciousString);

+Just as:

 	printf(buffer)

-should be changed to
+should be:

 	printf("%s", buffer)

+To learn more about secure coding in other environments, check out the [Secure Coding in Swift](http://code.tutsplus.com/tutorials/secure-coding-in-swift-4--cms-29835) and [App Hardening Tutorial for Kotlin](https://www.raywenderlich.com/6294778-app-hardening-tutorial-for-android-with-kotlin).